chesslooter/HSTA/README.md

 In order to use our app yourself:

-Download our client from (https://github.com/chesslooter/hsta-desktop) (Iter2 Desktop branch)
+Download our client from (https://github.com/chesslooter/hsta-desktop) (Iter2 Desktop branch, commit d4348aeffc2ce0c56cc9b80f21428afb338d1630 )

 Install node (npm comes with)